THE NEW YORK

 by Bob Gruen

-The Music Photo Gallery is pleased to present the Official Multimedia Touring Exhibition “John Lennon, The New York Years” by Bob Gruen, the icon of Rock and Roll photography of all the times.
-Gruen’s work explores the life of John Lennon and Yoko Ono during the 70s and provides an intimate look at New York City at the beginning of the movement that would mark an entire generation and change the world for the upcoming generations.
+The Music Photo Gallery is thrilled to present the Official Multimedia Touring Exhibition, "John Lennon: The New York Years," by Bob Gruen, the iconic Rock and Roll photographer of all time.
+Through Gruen's lens, this exhibition delves into the life of John Lennon and Yoko Ono during the 1970s, offering an intimate glimpse into New York City during the nascent stages of a movement that would come to define an entire generation and change the world for generations to come.

-The exhibition shows the most relevant of the relationship between John and Yoko, his role as a father, as an ex-beatle and a rock-star at the moment of maximum fame; the excesses, his band, the concerts, the parties and also his moments of intimacy and rest.
-It is a deep look of John Lennon as a person beyond his internationally known image.
-A “behind the scenes” that only his personal friend could have achieved.
+This exhibition showcases the most compelling aspects of John and Yoko's relationship, Lennon's role as a father, a former Beatle, and a rockstar at the height of his fame, along with his band, concerts, parties, and moments of intimacy and rest.
+It offers a deep look at John Lennon as a person beyond his internationally recognized image, a "behind-the-scenes" perspective that only his close friend could have captured.

 A Record Exhibition in South América

 New York rock photographer Bob Gruen’s show “The John Lennon Exhibition” brought in a whopping 400,000 visitors over a three-week run in Buenos Aires at the Recoleta Cultural Center.
 The show, which wrapped up yesterday, coincided with a Spanish-language edition of Gruen’s book, “John Lennon: The New York Years” — which has already been published in English, Japanese, German and French.
 Gruen flew to Argentina for the show’s opening festivities,

 and even handled DJ duties at an after-party.
 The shutterbug, who’s also shot Bob Dylan, the Rolling Stones and Joe Strummer, had served as Lennon’s personal photographer during the former Beatle’s New York years, including taking the iconic photos of Lennon